 Easy, Tasty, and Healthy Snack

-Palak bonda (spinach pakora) is made with spinach, chickpea flour, rice flour, onions, herbs, and spices.
-Crunchy and colorful, it has a wonderful flavor and is nutritious, too.
+Spinach vada (palak pakora) is made with spinach, chickpea flour, rice flour, onions, herbs, and spices.
+Being crunchy and colorful, it has a wonderful flavor and nutrition.

-Spinach is a good source of vitamins, iron, calcium, folates, and minerals.
-Chickpea flour is rich in protein, vitamins, and fiber.
-It is a superfood in itself.
-Other ingredients like onions, ginger-garlic paste, herbs, and spices also add nutrients to this snack.
+Both spinach and chickpea are considered to be superfoods: spinach is a good source of vitamins, iron, calcium, folates, and minerals; and chickpeas are rich in protein, vitamins, and fiber.
+Onions, ginger-garlic paste, herbs, and spices are the other ingredients that add extra nutrients to this snack.

-Once the ingredients are prepared, it takes only five to 10 minutes to make this snack.
-Children love palak bonda, too, because it is bite-sized and yummy.
+Once the ingredients are prepared, it takes only 5 to 10 minutes to make this snack.
+Children love it because it is bite-sized and yummy.
 Serve it hot with tomato sauce for a satisfying evening snack or a fun party appetizer.

 |Prep time||Cook time||Ready in||Yields|